joxie/riscv-debug-security/spec/Secure Debug Proposal.md

 ### Trigger

-Trigger programing registers are still accessible in debug mode regardless to debug privilege mode control.
+A subset of trigger programing registers are still accessible in debug mode regardless to debug privilege level control.

 | Always allowed in debug mode | Access wtih debug privilege  |
 | ---------------------------- | -----------------------------|